sanjaymedidi/StudentAttendanceSystem/README.md

 ### Contact Page
 ![Contact Page](screenshorts/contact.png)
-*Page to manage contact information of students or teachers.*
+*This page displays the contact information of teachers, such as email, phone number, or other relevant details, so that students can get in touch with them.*